 A unique name consisting of the letter "D" immediately followed by a number (1-8) delineated by a "." (period) from the node name (1-8 characters maximum).
+For example, D1.alpha.

-Example: D1.alpha domain number
+domain number

-A number from 1-8 assigned with the cnfdmn command.
+A number from 1 to 8 assigned with the cnfdmn command.
 The number assigned is part of the domain name.